FAQs

 About the calibration interface of TransducerM TM300 series:

-If the TransducerM drifts 10 degrees on heading per hour, it is already a result that we considered as normal performance under certain working conditions, therefore we do not think it is necessary to perform the “New Install Calibration”.
-The “Run-time Static Calibration (Forced Calibration)” helps to slow down the error accumulation on heading but it does not remove the already accumulated heading error (since TransducerM is an inertial device and all it does about heading is, in principle, by dead reckoning).
-We still recommend to always use the “Run-time Static Calibration" if the robot operation condition permits this calibration to be performed correctly, since it slows down the error accumulation especially in a long mission lasts several hours or more.
-To remove the heading error in infinite long period, normally we will need the assistants from other references.
+If the TransducerM drifts <8 degrees (or <4 degrees for TM362) on heading per hour, it is already a result that we considered as normal performance under certain working conditions; therefore, we do not think it is necessary to perform the “New Install Calibration”.
+The “Run-time Static Calibration (Forced Calibration)” helps to slow down the error accumulation on heading, but it does not remove the already accumulated heading error (since TransducerM is an inertial device and all it does about heading is, in principle, by dead reckoning).
+We still recommend to always use the “Run-time Static Calibration" if the robot/vehicle operation condition permits this calibration to be performed correctly, since it slows down the error accumulation especially in a long mission lasts several hours or more.
+To remove the heading error in indefinite long period, normally we will need the assistants from other references.

-Q: You claim to have incredible position tracking (double integration ) accuracy ? data ? what's the assumed accuracy of the wheel odometry ?
+Q: You claim to have incredible position tracking accuracy -- How is it done (double integration or wheel odometry)? and what's the assumed accuracy of the wheel odometry ?

 Q: ROS support - do you formally support ROS ?

-A: We have simple ROS example code in C/C++ language which is available upon request for demonstrating how to read sensor data in ROS environment and user may further enhance it or modify it for their own purpose.
-However, generally speaking, the TransducerM sensor itself is independent from any platforms, in addition we provide C and C++ communication library in source code, which usually complies well with little modification needed to fit a target system - whether it is a PC, an embedded Linux system, or a simple microcontroller without OS.
+A: We have simple ROS example code in C++ language which is available at Download Center for demonstrating how to read sensor data in ROS environment as a node and user may further enhance it or modify it for their own purpose.
+However, generally speaking, the TransducerM sensor itself is independent from any platform, in addition we provide C and C++ communication library in source code, which usually complies well with little modification needed to fit a target system - whether it is a PC, an embedded Linux system, or a simple microcontroller without OS.

-Q: Calibration on Linux / ROS - is it possible or only in Windows ?
+Q: Calibration on Linux - is it possible or only in Windows ?

-A: The module is factory calibrated and data stored in its Flash memory which is not modifiable.
-In addition we provide a calibration interface for removing gyro drifting (zeroing of bias).
-The interface can be accessed by sending serial data command to the module, and as such it can be performed by any PC or micro-controller with its serial port (command table available in the product User Guide).
-If you are using Windows, you take the advantage of our graphic user interface ImuAssistant so that such operation can be performed by simple clicking of a few buttons.
-The graphic user interface ImuAssistant is just like a command terminal, it sends commands and displays data results but does not do any actual work, that is why all operations can be performed without the ImuAssitant GUI or Windows OS.
+A: The TransducerM module is factory calibrated with primary calibration data stored in its Flash memory which is not modifiable.
+In addition, we provide a calibration interface for removing gyro drifting (zeroing of bias).
+The interface can be accessed by sending commands to the module, and as such it can be performed by any PC or micro-controller with its interfacing port (such as serial port/CAN Bus/USB where applicable denpending on different TransducerM models); the command table is available in the product User Guide.
+If you are using Windows, you take advantage of our graphic user interface ImuAssistant so that such operation can be performed by simple clicking of a few buttons.
+The graphic user interface ImuAssistant is just like a command terminal -- it sends commands and displays data results but does not do any actual calculation work; in other words, the process is done by TransducerM itself, that is why all operations can be performed even without the ImuAssitant GUI or Windows OS.

 Q: The Yaw drift is worse than roll and pitch - for 2D applications how come this is so given the integrated magnetometer ?